Dis-codes/.github/profile/README.md

 # Discodes
-- An app inspired by Scratch for Discord
+- An app inspired by [Scratch for Discord](https://scratch-for-discord.com/)
 - Make your bot and host it.
-- See stats and manage it.
+- See and manage stats.
+- Share plugins with others.